ArchipelagoMW/Archipelago/worlds/factorio/docs/setup_en.md

 In case any problems should occur, the Archipelago Client will create a file `FactorioClient.txt` in the `/logs`.
 The contents of this file may help you troubleshoot an issue on your own and is vital for requesting help from other people in Archipelago.

-## Commands in game

-Once you have connected to the server successfully using the Archipelago Factorio Client you should see a message stating you can get help using Archipelago commands by typing `!help`.
-Commands cannot currently be sent from within the Factorio session, but you can send them from the Archipelago Factorio Client.
-For more information about the commands you can use see the [commands guide](/tutorial/Archipelago/commands/en).

 ## Additional Resources